rekalogika/rekalogika-docs/docs/analytics/11-user-interface/01-table-renderer.md

 ## Rendering a Pivot Table or Regular Table

-The `render()` method will return a pivot table in HTML string that you can use in your view.
-If the query does not have a hierarchical ordering, then it is not possible to render to a pivot table.
-Instead, `render` will fall back to a regular table.
+The `renderPivotTable()` and `renderTable()` methods will return a pivot table and regular table, respectively, in HTML string that you can use in your view.

-There are also the `renderPivotTable()` and `renderTable()` methods, which allow you to explicitly render the result to a pivot table or regular table, respectively, without autodetection done by `render()`.

 ```php
 use Rekalogika\Analytics\Contracts\SummaryManager;